mcclung/gkrellm-overlay/README.md

-Portage overlay for gkrellm ebuilds removed from Gentoo
+Portage overlay for gkrellm ebuilds